Glavin001/ember-c3/README.md

 The title can be set using the `.c3-title` class but that doesn't provide abstraction from c3 internals.

-`dtitle` gives some control over side effects using a parameter to control how the graph is refreshed.
+`dtitle` gives you some control over side effects using a parameter to control how the graph is refreshed.
 An object is passed into `dtitle` and the second parameter `refresh` indicates whether all properties should be refreshed or only the chart title.
 Setting `refresh` to false will only refresh the title and ignore changes to the data, colors and axis properties.
 A short example is below.
-See the drill down example to see `dttile` is used and potential side effects.
+See the drill down example to see how `dttile` is used and potential side effects.

-The chart's initial title is still using the title parameter.
+The chart's initial title is set using the `title` parameter.

 ```hbs
 {{c3-chart data=data title=title dtitle=dtitle}}